Skip to main content

 Florida Family Guardian Education Course

-An 8-hour family guardian track and 4-hour minor-property track covering legal duties, ward rights, local resources, habilitation and annual reports, inventories, accountings, use of guardianship assets, and reviewer-visible mastery checks.
+An 8-hour family/nonprofessional guardian track and 4-hour minor-property track mapped to the F.S.
+744.3145(2) topics — legal duties, ward rights, local resources, habilitation and annual reports, inventories, accountings, and use of guardianship assets — with reviewer-visible mastery checks, built to be accepted under each circuit's approval process (for the Sixth Judicial Circuit, AO 2024-025, Section F).

 Prepared for circuit and chief judge review - not yet approved by any Florida judicial circuit